-Business Services develops a Budget Calendar (III.D.2-8 NOTE: Also put it in at III.D.4-1 and remove the III.D.2-8) providing a step by step plan of action for the process.
-The Business Services typically develops budget assumptions in coordination with the Vice President of Administrative Services with input from the superintendent/president's Cabinet and the Board of Trustees.
-These budget assumptions are presented to the budget committee for review and agreement.
-(III.D.4-1).
+Business Services develops a Budget Calendar (III.D-16) providing a step by step plan of action for the process.
+The Business Services typically develops budget assumptions in coordination with the Vice President of Administrative Services with input from the Superintendent/President's Cabinet and the Board of Trustees.
+These budget assumptions are presented to the budget committee for review and agreement (III.D-16).

-NOTE: The following need to be replaced with 2017-18 evidence.
-The tentative budget (III.D.4-2) and final adopted budget and periodic updates (III.D.4-3 and III.D.4-4) are developed based on the Business Services information provided by the Santa Clara & San Benito County Treasurer Departments to determine anticipated property tax revenues during the year.
-The Board of Trustees' policy on fund balance reserve level (III.D.4-5) as well as revenue forecasts and fixed costs (such as permanent and part-time staff & faculty salaries, benefits, and utilities) are integrated into the development of budget projections that are provided to the budget committee for analysis and comment and at the same time the institutional planning priorities are ranked in order of priority with these assumptions (III.D.4-6).
+The tentative budget and final adopted budget and periodic updates (III.D-6 and III.D-7) are developed based on the Business Services information provided by the Santa Clara & San Benito County Treasurer Departments to determine anticipated property tax revenues during the year.
+The Board of Trustees' policy on fund balance reserve level (III.D-4) as well as revenue forecasts and fixed costs (such as permanent and part-time staff & faculty salaries, benefits, and utilities) are integrated into the development of budget projections that are provided to the budget committee for analysis and comment and at the same time the institutional planning priorities are ranked in order of priority with these assumptions (III.D-27).
 The Business Services department then distributes schedules online to respective budget managers with these budget assumptions for review and adjustment.
 Budget managers are responsible for developing their department budgets and meeting with the Associate Vice President of Business Services and Security to review each of their budgets.

 Gavilan College continues to pursue the development of new financial resources to help augment budget resources.
-The college has had great success in obtaining Title V and STEM grants over the last several years to add resources for educational purposes (III.D.4-7 & III.D.4-8).
-In 2017, the College hired a Coordinator of the Gavilan Educational Foundation and Alumni Relations to design, develop, and execute a comprehensive development strategy for the Gavilan College Education Foundation to support the college mission and goals, which includes seeking grants and endowments from individual donors, private foundations and leveraging bond funds through a capital campaign drive (III.D.4-9).
-The College placed a facilities bond measure on the ballot in November 2018, seeking resources for improving, building and expanding educational facilities to meet the strategic goals and mission of the college.
+The college has had great success in obtaining Title V and STEM grants over the last several years to add resources for educational purposes (III.D-28, III.D-29).
+In 2017, the College hired a Coordinator of the Gavilan Educational Foundation and Alumni Relations to design, develop, and execute a comprehensive development strategy for the Gavilan College Education Foundation to support the college mission and goals, which includes seeking grants and endowments from individual donors, private foundations and leveraging bond funds through a capital campaign drive (III.D-30).
+The College placed a successful facilities bond measure on the ballot in November 2018.
+Measure X will provide resources for improving, building and expanding educational facilities to meet the strategic goals and mission of the college.

-The budget development process builds an accurate representation of available resources that is based on the identification of significant budget assumptions, including fixed costs, forecasted expenditures, Board mandated reserve, and projected revenue.
+The budget development process builds an accurate representation of available resources that is based on the identification of significant budget assumptions, including fixed costs, forecasted expenditures; Board mandated reserve, and projected revenue.
 Gavilan has been awarded additional financial resources that support College's mission and strategic goals.
 The annual planning and budget process has enhanced the College's ability to contemplate planning needs and integrate the results into the budget development process.